hashicorp/terraform-provider-kubernetes/website/docs/guides/alpha-manifest-migration-guide.markdown

 * separate the cluster creation in the a different `apply` operation.
 * add a new `apply` operation only for the `kubernetes_manifest` resources.

-Once the configuration meets the above requirements, follow the steps outlined in [Use-case A](#use-case-a) to make the necessary changes to any existing `kubernetes_manifest` resources.